gencurrent/hr-app-front/README.md

-# Front End application for the "HR-App" project
+# Front End application for the "HR-Eco" project

 ## Briefing